Perfect: Northwest Missouri State caps unbeaten basketball season with D2 championship

 #ReadLocal

+The season-ending triumph matches Ferris State’s record total of 38 victories, but Ferris State lost once en route to last year’s title to finish 38-1.

-Northwest (38-0), which also won the national championship in 2017, reinvented itself this year under head coach Ben McCollom, finding new go-to players on a young roster loaded with Kansas City-area and regional talent.
+Northwest, which also won the national championship in 2017, reinvented itself this year under 10th-year head coach Ben McCollum, finding new go-to players on a young roster loaded with Kansas City-area and regional talent.

 This championship-game victory was competitive throughout.
 Point Loma’s Sea Lions (31-5) kept it close but could never catch up in the second half.

-“These kids, early in the season we had lost so many starters,” said McCollom, whose three-year coaching record in Maryville stands an astounding 100-5.
+“These kids, early in the season we had lost so many starters,” said McCollum, whose has compiled a 100-5 record over the past three seasons.
 “They felt like they were doubted and they played with a chip on their shoulder all season.
 To go undefeated starting two freshmen and a sophomore, it’s awesome.”

-Sophomore forward Ryan Hawkins added nine points with 12 rebounds and four steals, redshirt freshman guard Trevor Hudgins, who hails from Manhattan, Kan., finished with 12 points and six assists, and Diego Bernard contributed 14 points.
+Sophomore forward Ryan Hawkins added nine points with 12 rebounds and four steals, redshirt freshman guard Trevor Hudgins, who hails from Manhattan, Kan., finished with 12 points and six assists, and Diego Bernard from St. Joseph contributed 14 points.

-Hudgins, who also scored 27 points in the semifinals, was named the most outstanding player of the tournament.
+Hudgins, who also scored 27 points in the semifinals, was chosen the most outstanding player of the tournament.

 The sweetest moment came on Saturday, when the Bearcats’ incredible run culminated in another championship trophy and confetti falling from the rafters inside the Ford Center.